 ABout the no kid hungry campaign

-No child should grow up hungry in America, but one in four children in Georgia struggles with hunger.
+No child should grow up hungry in America, but one in five children in Georgia struggles with hunger.
 Share Our Strength’s No Kid Hungry campaign is ending child hunger in America by ensuring all children get the healthy food they need, every day.

 Childhood hunger is a problem that threatens our children and our future.
 We're in danger of losing an entire generation of leaders, innovators and problem-solvers.
 But we are ending childhood hunger today.